asafpelegcodes/docker_tutorial/README.md

 The other important feature of images is the concept of layering.
 Each command that Docker executes in your Dockerfile creates a new layer.
 Layers are tranferrable, excutable, and cached so that subsequent builds execute more quickly.
-The final layer that is output from the build process are typically tagged and shared to make it easy to build other images from that layer.
+The final layer that is output from the build process are tagged and shared to make it easy to build other images from that layer.

 ## Docker Exercises
 The following exercises will use a popular web server called NGINX to launch a sample personal website and teach the following: